About The Therapy Collective:

 Jenn is a psychotherapist and social worker with a Master of Social Work and a degree in Psychology.
 Jenn draws from years of experience working in community health care, non-profit and private settings, and focuses on providing compassionate care to clients in both Nova Scotia and Ontario.

-Jenn specializes in working with individuals and couples, focusing on trauma in its various forms (including PTSD, cPTSD), perinatal/post partum mental health, and neurodivergent-affirming care (ex.
-ADHD or AudHD, whether suspected, diagnosed or self-identified).
 She addresses trauma's multifaceted impacts, such as anxiety, overwhelm, fatigue, depression, disordered eating, perfectionism, burnout, and challenging relationship/family dynamics.
-Her therapeutic approach integrates her training in EMDR, EFT, IFS, CPT, DBT and ACT, along with somatic techniques, mindfulness, and self-compassion.
+Her therapeutic approach integrates her training in EMDR, IFS, CPT, ACT, and i-CBT for OCD, along with somatic techniques, mindfulness, and self-compassion.

 Jenn tailors her care to each client’s unique needs, fostering meaningful deep healing, and personal growth.